Agile is a methodology that has had a massive success in Information Technology and the Business since being introduced

 - Cards are marked as ready when they are not

-- Team members not attending meetings such as stand-ups and sprint planning
+- Not attending meetings such as stand-ups and sprint planning

 - Builds are left broken

 - No adequate testing is performed with each card

 - Retrospectives not taken seriously